LiskArchive/lips/proposals/lip-nazar-architecture.md

 **Core Modules** should be shipped along with the Lisk Core distribution itself.
 These modules should constitute the minimum requirements to run a functional Lisk Core instance.

 **Pluggable Modules** should be distributed separately, such that they can be plugged into any Lisk Core instance and can be removed/disabled at any time.
 These should extend the existing instance with a specific (and circumscribed) set of features.
+Community can also develop such modules for Lisk Core and distribute as npm packages.

 ### Interface